Career Record: 433-124-73/29 Seasons

-As he continues to build on his remarkable head coaching resume, University of Connecticut Head Coach Ray Reid has already established himself as one of the most successful active head coach among all NCAA Division I college soccer coaches.
+As he continues to build on his remarkable head coaching resume, University of Connecticut head coach Ray Reid has already established himself as one of the most successful active head coaches among all of NCAA Division I college soccer.

-Having concluded his 18th season as head coach of the UConn Men's Soccer program and his 26th year as a collegiate head coach, Reid has unquestionable stood the test of time as one of college soccer's legendary leaders.
+Having just completed his 21st season as head coach of the UConn men's soccer program and his 29th year as a collegiate head coach, Reid has unquestionably stood the test of time as one of college soccer's legendary leaders.

-This past year, Reid earned his 400th career victory and led UConn to its 13th-ever conference regular season title and its first American Athletic title.
+In 2014, Reid earned his 400th career victory and led UConn to its 13th-ever conference regular season title and its first American Athletic crown.
 Reid and his staff were tabbed as the conference Coaching Staff of the Year after leading a Husky team (10-6-3) that finished the regular season on a five-game winning streak.

-UConn ended its 2014 campaign unbeaten in 10 of its last 11 matches and reached the conference semifinals for the fourth straight season.
-Reid, who has led Connecticut to nine regular season conference titles during his tenure, was named the NSCAA East Regional Coach of the Year this past fall.
+UConn ended its 2014 campaign unbeaten in 10 of its last 11 matches and reached the conference semifinals for the fourth-straight season.
+Reid, who has led Connecticut to nine regular season conference titles during his tenure, was named the NSCAA East Regional Coach of the Year.

-Reid's 26-year record as a college head coach stands at 404-103-64, a 76.4% winning effort, which ranks him No. 2 in the nation in overall winning percentage among all NCAA active head coaches.
+Reid's 28-year record as a college head coach stands at 425-116-71, a 78.6% winning effort, which ranks him No. 2 in the nation in overall winning percentage among all NCAA active head coaches.

 His brilliant head coaching resume includes four NCAA National Championships---the 2000 NCAA Division I National Championship at UConn, and the 1990, 1992 and 1995 NCAA Division II National Championships at Southern Connecticut State University.